The Firebrand (Bradley novel): Gender roles

 In the original story found in the Iliad, female characters receive little attention; although they are often crucial to progressing events, they have no developed identities of their own, and are instead defined by motherhood, wifehood, and sisterhood.
 Cassandra is described in that story as "the loveliest of [Priam's] lovely daughters," but does not speak at all.
 Today she is remembered for portending the city's doom and for not being believed by its inhabitants, who think she is mad.
-On ancient Greek pottery she is depicted as half naked with long, wild hair, and Shakespeare's 1602 play Troilus and Cressida characterizes her as an insane woman.
+On ancient Greek pottery she is depicted as half naked with long, wild hair, and William Shakespeare's 1602 play Troilus and Cressida characterizes her as an insane woman.
 After the Akhaians use the Trojan Horse to enter Troy, the Aeneid and other accounts relay how Cassandra is raped by Ajax, is taken captive by Agamemnon, and is later killed with him by his angry wife Clytemnestra.
 By setting her story from the female perspective, Bradley gives women—especially the formerly silent Cassandra—a voice.
 Here, Kassandra is depicted as a strong and insightful woman rather than as a lunatic, yet she is still misunderstood by many of those around her.
 She is allowed to survive Klytemnestra's wrath to record a female counter-narrative.

 The Firebrand employs similar themes to Bradley's other works, including the reversal of gender roles where "women are the true heroes" while the "proud, arrogant" men who lead Troy to doom "fail to invoke the reader's sympathy".
 The novel's title refers to Paris and the destruction he brings to Troy.
 The Firebrand has been perceived as belonging to the revisionist history genre, as it fits into a "reinvent[ion of] stories that are either historical or derived from myth/legend but often taken to be historical," and then told with a different narrative.
 The novel has also been seen as an example of feminist literature.
 Despite Bradley's refusal to label herself as a feminist, her works often dealt with themes of gender, religion, and power, particularly in historically patriarchal societies.
 In The Firebrand, Bradley introduces feminist ideals by equating the patriarchal culture with oppressive tendencies; perceived to have been scorned by the male god Apollo, Kassandra is not believed by Trojan citizens because of her gender.

 Funda Basak Dorschel noted that because there is "no humanity or compassion in this masculine world," characters traditionally associated with noble, positive qualities are instead "stripped of their own glamor" and are portrayed in a negative light—Akhilles for instance is a "mad dog" who rapes Penthesilea as an act of cold-blooded contempt, rather than as an act of sudden love upon causing her death.
 Agamemnon and Menelaus are rendered as patriarchal stereotypes.
 In her entry for Science Fiction & Fantasy Book Review Annual, Mary-Kay Bray wrote that Bradley's account makes these traditional heroes seem more human and flawed, even if they are also less admirable.